JensAdamczak/shiny_HappyStates/README.md

 barplots and colored maps to indicate the happiness of states in the US.

-The application consists of the files ui.R and server.R and requires and input file tweet_coordinates.csv that was produced with the Python program happyStates.py.
+The application consists of the files ui.R and server.R and requires and input file *tweet_coordinates.csv* that was produced with the Python program *happyStates.py*.

 To download and run it open and R and type: